happeningatmanoa/happeningatmanoa.github.io/index.md

 ## Application Mockup

-Here are what we envision our final product to look like at the end of Project Milestone 1.
+Here are what we envision our final product to be at the end of Project Milestone 1.

 ### Landing Page